+3.50 1.
+VImmiim number of services.

 i.
 Minimum number of services.

-The minimum number of waiver services (one or more) that an individual must require in order to be determined to need waiver services is: 1 ii.
+The minimum number of waiver services (one or more) that an individual must require in order to be determined to need waiver services is: ii.
 Frequency of services.
-The State requires (select one):

-- \bigcirc The provision of waiver services at least monthly - Monthly monitoring of the individual when services are furnished on a less than monthly basis

-If the State also requires a minimum frequency for the provision of waiver services other than monthly (e.g., quarterly), specify the frequency:

-No minimum frequency

-- b.
-Responsibility for Performing Evaluations and Reevaluations.
-Level of care evaluations and reevaluations are performed (select one): - O Directly by the Medicaid agency

-- O By the operating agency specified in Appendix A - O By an entity under contract with the Medicaid agency.
+The State requires (select one): The provision of waiver services at least monthly • Monthly monitoring of the individual when services are furnished on a less than monthly basis If the State also requires a minimum frequency for the provision of waiver services other than monthly (e.g., quarterly), specify the frequency: No minimum frequency Responsibility for Performing Evaluations and Reevaluations.
+Level of care evaluations and reevaluations are performed (select one): O Directly by the Medicaid agency O By the operating agency specified in Appendix A O By an entity under contract with the Medicaid agency.
 Specify the entity:

-• Other

-The OHCA' Level of Care Evaluation Unit (LOCEU) performs all initial evaluations and reevaluations where there appears to be a significant change which questions a member's qualifying diagnosis.
-Annual reevaluations are conducted by DHS/DDS Level of Care Reviewers.
+The OHCA Level of Care Evaluation Unit (LOCEU) performs all initial evaluations and reevaluations where there appears to be a significant change which questions a member's qualifying diagnosis.
+Annual reevaluations are c.

-c.
 Qualifications of Individuals Performing Initial Evaluation: Per 42 CFR §441.303(c)(1), specify the educational/professional qualifications of individuals who perform the initial evaluation of level of care for waiver applicants:

 A person must be a Qualified Intellectual Disability Professional (QIDP) to perform initial evaluations of level of care for waiver applicants.
-To qualify as a QIDP a person must have a Baccalaureate Degree in a social science, behavioral science or human services field and have at least one year of experience working directly with persons with an intellectual disability or other developmental disabilities.
+To qualify as a QIDP a person must have a Baccalaureate Degree in a social science, behavioral science or human services field and have at least one year of experience working directly with persons with an intellectual disability or other developmental disability.